gem5/gem5/CONTRIBUTING.md

 A canonical commit message consists of three parts:
  * A short summary line describing the change.
 This line starts with one or more keywords (found in the MAINTAINERS file) separated by commas followed by a colon and a description of the change.
+This short description is written in the imperative mood, and should say what happens when the patch is applied.
+Keep it short and simple.
+Write it in sentence case preferably not ending in a period.
 This line should be no more than 65 characters long since version control systems usually add a prefix that causes line-wrapping for longer lines.
  * (Optional, but highly recommended) A detailed description.
 This describes what you have done and why.
 If the change isn't obvious, you might want to motivate why it is needed.
 Lines need to be wrapped to 72 characters or less.
+Leave a blank line between the first short summary line and this detailed description.
  * Tags describing patch metadata.
 You are highly recommended to use tags to acknowledge reviewers for their work.
 Gerrit will automatically add most tags.